bytebase/bytebase.com/content/blog/top-mysql-schema-compare-tools-2023.md

 ## [Liquibase](https://www.liquibase.com/)

 Liquibase is an open source command-line tool, which helps you track, version, and deploy database changes with declarative and imperative approaches.
-It provides three Diff-based commands to discover the differences between databases and database snaphots: diff, diff-changelog, and generate-changelog.
+It provides three Diff-based commands to discover the differences between databases and database snaphots: `diff`, `diff-changelog`, and `generate-changelog`.
 You can refer to the section of [Database inspection commands](https://docs.liquibase.com/commands/home.html#database-inspection-commands) for more details.
-The biggest advantage of Liquibase comparision feature is allow you to fit them into a lot of different workflows.
+The biggest advantage of Liquibase comparision feature is allow you to integrate them into various workflows.

 ![liquibase](/content/blog/top-mysql-schema-compare-tools-2023/liquibase.webp)

 ## [Flyway](https://flywaydb.org/)

 Flyway is a popular open source tool for database migration management using a declarative migration strategy.
-In addition to the command line, it offers Flyway Hub, which is a free cloud service and Flyway Desktop, which is a simple GUI on top of Flyway without advanced features.
+In addition to the command line, it offers Flyway Hub, which is a free cloud service, and Flyway Desktop, which is a simple GUI on top of Flyway without advanced features.
 You can compare and synchronize schema bewteen databases via command lines and Flyway Desktop.
 Note that the comparison command is only available in Enterprise Edition.

 ![flyway](/content/blog/top-mysql-schema-compare-tools-2023/flyway.webp)